Elbe: History

 The Elbe has long served as an important delineator of European geography.
 The Romans knew the river as the Albis; however, they made only one serious attempt to move the border of their empire forward from the Rhine to the Elbe, and this attempt failed with the Battle of the Teutoburg Forest in 9 AD, after which they never seriously tried again.
-In the Middle Ages the Elbe formed the eastern limit of the Empire of Charlemagne (King of the Franks from 769 to 814).
+In the Middle Ages, the Elbe formed the eastern limit of the Empire of Charlemagne (King of the Franks from 769 to 814).
 The river's navigable sections were essential to the success of the Hanseatic League in the Late Middle Ages, and much trade was carried on its waters.

-From the early 6th century Slavic tribes (known as the Polabian Slavs) settled in the areas east of the rivers Elbe and Saale (which had been depopulated since the 4th century).
-In the 10th century the Ottonian Dynasty (dominant from 919 to 1024) began conquering these lands; a slow process of Germanization ensued, including the Wendish Crusade of 1147.
+From the early 6th century, Slavic tribes (known as the Polabian Slavs) settled in the areas east of the rivers Elbe and Saale (which had been depopulated since the 4th century).
+In the 10th century, the Ottonian Dynasty (dominant from 919 to 1024) began conquering these lands; a slow process of Germanization ensued, including the Wendish Crusade of 1147.

-The Elbe delineated the western parts of Germany from the eastern so-called East Elbia, where soccage and serfdom were more strict and prevailed longer than westwards of the river, and where feudal lords held bigger estates than in the west.
-Thus incumbents of huge land-holdings became characterised as East Elbian Junkers.
-The Northern German area north of the Lower Elbe used to be called North Albingia in the Middle Ages.
-When the four Lutheran church bodies there united in 1977 they chose the name North Elbian Evangelical Lutheran Church.
-Other, administrative units were named after the river Elbe, such as the Westphalian Elbe département (1807–1813) and Lower Elbe département (1810), and the French département Bouches-de-l'Elbe (1811–1814).
+The Elbe delineated the western parts of Germany from the eastern so-called East Elbia, where soccage and serfdom were stricter and prevailed longer than to the west of the river, and where feudal lords held larger estates than in the west.
+Thus, incumbents of huge land-holdings became characterized as East Elbian Junkers.
+The Northern German region north of the Lower Elbe was known as North Albingia in the Middle Ages.
+When the four Lutheran church bodies there united in 1977, they chose the name North Elbian Evangelical Lutheran Church.
+Other administrative units were named after the river Elbe, such as the Westphalian Elbe département (1807–1813) and Lower Elbe département (1810), and the French département Bouches-de-l'Elbe (1811–1814).